colevandersWands/notes/pages/Collaboration First.md

 - [[Spiderweb Curriculum]] - identify your "core competency" as planning and collaborating, elaborate based on field specifics such as technologies or methodologies
-- [[4CID]] - initial task classes should limit everything not strictly necessary to plan an collaborate
+- [4CID]([[Ten Steps to Complex Learning: A New Approach to Instruction and Instructional Design]]) - initial task classes should limit everything not strictly necessary to plan an collaborate
 - a new take on the "* first" debate
-- merges discussions of curriculum design, learning objective sequencing and fostering a sense of belonging -
+- merges discussions of curriculum design, learning objective sequencing and s -